the-momentum/healthstack/aws-cloudtrail/README.md

 ## Implementated Features

 - CloudTrail logs are encrypted using KMS and stored in a dedicated S3 bucket
-- Logs are retained for 6 years (2190 days) to meet compliance requirements
+- CloudTrail logs are stored in an S3 bucket with versioning enabled for data protection and audit history
+- Variable retention period depending on requirements
 - After 60 days, logs are automatically transitioned to Glacier storage for cost optimization
 - CloudWatch Logs and SNS are used for monitoring and alerting

 ## Security Event Monitoring and Alerting